jatanrathod/Idea-Plagiarism/README.md

 ##Prerequisites
 install JVM.
 ##To Run
-It is recommended that you use some java editor(Netbeans,eclipse,etc.) to run this project.
+It is recommended that you use any java editor(Netbeans,eclipse,etc.) to run this project.